Abortion in Iowa: Statistics

 In the period between 1972 and 1974, there were no recorded illegal abortion deaths in the state.
 In 1990, 302,000 women in the state faced the risk of an unintended pregnancy.
 In 2001, Arizona, Florida, Iowa, Louisiana, Massachusetts, and Wisconsin did not provide any residence related data regarding abortions performed in the state to the Centers for Disease Control.

 In 2017, the state had an infant mortality rate of 5.3 deaths per 1,000 live births.
 In 2010, the state had 23 publicly funded abortions, of which were three federally and twenty were state funded.
 In 2013, among white women aged 15–19, there were 380 abortions, 60 abortions for black women aged 15–19, 0 abortions for Hispanic women aged 15–19, and 60 abortions for women of all other races.

-Public Opinion
+Public opinion

-In 2014, 52% of adults said in a poll by the Pew Research Center that abortion should be legal with 46% stating it should be illegal in all or most cases.
+In 2014, opinion was about evenly split.
+52% of Iowa adults said abortion should be legal, while 46% said it should be illegal in all or most cases, according to a Pew Research Center poll.

 In a March 2020 poll by Selzer & Co, 48% of Iowans believe abortion should be legal in all or most cases while 45% believe it should be illegal in all or most cases.

-In a September 2021 poll by Slezer & Co, 57% of Iowans believe abortion should be legal in all or most cases while 39% believe it should be illegal in all or most cases.
+In a September 2021 poll by Selzer & Co, 57% of Iowans believe abortion should be legal in all or most cases while 39% believe it should be illegal in all or most cases.

+The 2023 American Values Atlas reported that, in their most recent survey, 59% of Iowans said that abortion should be legal in all or most cases.

-Abortion rights views and activities
+Pro-choice views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.
 One protest occurred at the Statehouse in Des Moines, Iowa on May 21, 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, Iowa saw protests in Des Moines and Cedar Rapids.
+During a protest in Cedar Rapids near the U.S. District Court Federal Court House, a truck ran over a woman's foot.
+The driver of the truck was later arrested and charged with assault.
+On July 22, an anti-abortion rights man was arrested after assaulting a group of abortion rights protesters in McGregor.

+In Des Moines, Iowa on July 11–12, 2023, a crowd of abortion rights protesters rallied as the Iowa state legislature passed a 6-week abortion ban, just weeks after a similar ban was struck down by the Iowa Supreme Court.
+Several abortion rights protesters were escorted out of the gallery by police after heckling the legislature.

+In Des Moines, Iowa on April 11, 2024, an abortion rights protest was held outside the state courthouse while the Iowa Supreme Court heard oral arguments on a proposed 6-week abortion ban.

+In Cedar Rapids, Iowa on June 29, 2024, an abortion rights protest was held following the Iowa Supreme Court's ruling to uphold a 6-week abortion ban.